joglekara/VlaPy/paper/paper.md

 Position-Extended-Forest-Ruth-Like Algorithm (PEFRL) [@Omelyan2002]

 ### Tests
-The implementation of this equation is tested in the integrated tests section below.
+The implementation of this equation is tested in the integrated tests section.

 ## Poisson Equation